SAP-samples/btp-developer-guide-cap/documentation/ai-scenario/document/deploy-cf.md

 5. Check the terminal for the deployment progress.

-6. Once the deployment is completed, the application is started log and you can see the Overview URL.
+6. Once the deployment is completed you can see the Overview URL in the terminal.

     ![deploy-cf](../images/deploy-cf/deploy_completed.png)